-The path is relative to the current directory, which is set by setup-plt and scribble to the directory of the main document file.
-The path argument also can be a result of path->main-collects-relative.
+If path is a relative path, it is relative to the current directory, which is set by raco setup and scribble to the directory of the main document file.
+Instead of a path or string, the path argument can be a result of path->main-collects-relative.